Medical cannabis in the United States: Non-prescription use

 In addition to its use for treatment of seizure disorders, cannabidiol is used by some individuals under the belief that it possesses a number of other medical properties – but these claims have yet to be thoroughly studied and proven.
 The FDA has thus not approved CBD for any other medical use; however, the 2018 farm bill legalized CBD extracted from hemp (less than 0.3% THC) at the federal level.
 The legality of CBD products also varies by state, and in some jurisdictions prohibition is not strictly enforced.

 Effects of legalizing medical cannabis

 A 2016 study found significant drops in violent crime in states that have legalized medical cannabis.
 A 2017 study similarly found that introduction of medical cannabis laws caused a reduction in violent crime in American states that border Mexico.

 A 2018 study found that legalizing medical cannabis in some states made residents of neighboring states increasingly tolerant toward cannabis regulation.

 A 2013 study found that medical cannabis legalization is associated with an 8-11% reduction in traffic fatalities.

 Several studies have found decreased rates of opioid use and abuse in states that have legalized medical cannabis.

 Several studies have found no increase in teen use in states that have legalized cannabis for medical purposes.
 A 2018 meta-analysis in the journal Addiction similarly found no increase.

+Organ transplants for marijuana users

+California allowed marijuana to be prescribed by physicians when Proposition 215 was approved in 1996.
+Of the transplant programs using the United Network for Organ Sharing, many retained their existing protocols, which regarded users of drugs, including marijuana, as poor transplant candidates.
+As the regulated marijuana growing industry developed slowly, there was concern that patients would use the illicit market and the transplant would fail because of Aspergillus infection and cannabis contaminants such as PCP.
+Aspergillus can cause a fatal lung infection in an immunocompromised transplant patient.

+The advocacy group Americans for Safe Access publicized two patients who were taken off the national waiting list by Cedars-Sinai Medical Center in Los Angeles because of their marijuana use.
+It emphasized that their prescriptions were written by doctors who were on staff at the hospital, not by any of the Venice Beach dope doctors.
+The patients were later restored to the list, but at the end.
+One was seeking a new kidney, the other a liver.

+The California legislature eventually banned disqualification for prescribed marijuana use unless it is "deemed clinically significant" in an individual case.
+As late as 2024, a nationwide survey of heart transplant programs found no consensus on whether marijuana users are good transplant candidates, and offered no discussion of whether access to licensed growers was relevant.